Eyescale/Consensus/Release/Version-2.0/README.txt

 				// subscribe to my source's new connection do %<?> @<

-    8. Narrative self Register Variable %%
+    8. Narrative parent Register Variable ..

-	Likewise the Narrative self Register Variable %% allows a proxy to the current cell to be used.
+	Likewise the Narrative parent Register Variable .. allows a proxy to the narrative's parent connection to be used.